venenoderon/Spectre/Spectre/README.md

-# gigi
+# Spectre

-Go re-imagining of the Zetsu shellcode template with heavier emphasis on stealth techniques: PEB-only module discovery via Go assembly, hashed export resolution with forwarder support, XOR-obfuscated literals, and a sample payload that never calls Win32 import tables directly.
+Spectre (Golang) is a shellcode template with heavier emphasis on stealth techniques: PEB-only module discovery via Go assembly, hashed export resolution with forwarder support, XOR-obfuscated literals, and a sample payload that never calls Win32 import tables directly.
 Targets Windows/amd64.

 ## Why this is more advanced
 - **Import-less PEB walker:** `getPEB` is Go assembly reading `GS:[0x60]`, no WinAPI to enumerate modules.